 - Exposed wood framework on the exterior of the house

 - Tall windows with rectangular or diamond-shaped panes

-If you’re drawn to a cozy, personal, and inviting home, a cottage or cottage-style home is the way to go.
-Like many homes, this style originated in England, but they were designed to suit working-class farmers.
+If you’re drawn to a cozy, personal and inviting home, a cottage or cottage-style home is the way to go.
+Like many architectural forms, this style originated in England, but it was designed to suit working-class farmers.
 This explains some of the quaint, but charming elements of a cottage.
 Expect smaller homes, but a lot of personality and taste from this style.